-This article was first broadcast in Episode Two Hundred and Thirty Three on 25th January, 2023.
+This article was first broadcast in Episode Two Hundred and Forty Four on 2nd August, 2023.

 Note: This article was adapted from an episode script, and so there may be parts that don’t flow well when read, because they were initially designed for broadcast.

 Combat in D&D can quickly become repetitive once the characters are at a high enough level and players are familiar enough with their abilities to figure out their best moves.
 This is especially true if there isn’t a lot of variety in the nature of monsters or environments combat happens in.